landonb/dubs_edit_juice/README.rst

     become "2009, 2011-2015" or "2009, 2001-2014, 2016" depending
     on if the current year is 2015 or 2016.
 This might seem a little pretentious, but if you don't publish something some year, you can't claim a copyright on it that year.
-ALTMU.
+ALTMLU.

   - The match is also tightened so that it'll only occur if it matches at the beginning of the line, optionally after the